-On June 30, 2023, WOU reported an asset of \$791 for its proportionate share of the PERS RHIA net OPEB asset.
-The net OPEB asset as of June 30, 2023, was measured as of June 30, 2022, and the total OPEB asset used to calculate the net OPEB asset was determined by an actuarial valuation as of December 31, 2020.
+On June 30, 2024, WOU reported an asset of \$783 for its proportionate share of the PERS RHIA net OPEB asset.
+The net OPEB asset as of June 30, 2024, was measured as of June 30, 2023, and the total OPEB asset used to calculate the net OPEB asset was determined by an actuarial valuation as of December 31, 2021.
 The PERS system does not provide WOU with an audited proportionate share as a separate employer; WOU is allocated a proportionate share of PERS employer state agencies.
 The State Department of Administrative Services (DAS) calculated WOU's proportionate share of all state agencies internally based on actual contributions by WOU as compared to the total for employer state agencies.
 The Oregon Audits Division reviewed this internal calculation.
+On June 30, 2024, WOU's proportion was 0.21 percent of the statewide OPEB plan and 0.62 percent of employer state agencies.
 On June 30, 2023, WOU's proportion was 0.22 percent of the statewide OPEB plan and 0.65 percent of employer state agencies.

-For the year ended June 30, 2023, WOU recorded total OPEB expense (expense offset) of \$115 to changes in the net PERS RHIA OPEB asset, deferred outflows and deferred inflows and amortization of previously deferred amounts.
+For the year ended June 30, 2024, WOU recorded total OPEB expense (expense offset) of \$(100) to changes in the net PERS RHIA OPEB asset, deferred outflows and deferred inflows and amortization of previously deferred amounts.